10 Things to Prepare For an Employee’s Last Day

 According to Attorney Robin Solomon, “An employer generally should determine any necessary deductions BEFORE the employee’s final paycheck.
 These deductions might include reimbursement for expenses, such as training costs or moving costs, that were explicitly advanced by the employer to the employee.
 Before deducting these amounts from a final paycheck, however, employers should check with counsel as to whether state law could limit their ability to withhold from the final paycheck.”

 Likewise, you might owe them money.
-Make sure to pay out accrued PTO, salary or commissions or wages, and turnover of company property, advises Attorney Scott Behren.
+Make sure to pay out accrued PTO, salary or commissions or wages, and turnover of company property advises Attorney Scott Behren.
 We’ll discuss final pay and recovering property later on in the article.

 7. Conduct an exit interview

 Treat your employee’s separation from the company as an opportunity to obtain feedback on their time working for the company.
-According to Angela Reddock, Employment Law Attorney and Mediator at the Reddock Law Group of Los Angeles, the exit interview can be a formal or informal conversation, or an exit document that the employee completes.
+According to Angela Reddock, Employment Law Attorney and Mediator at the Reddock Law Group of Los Angeles, the exit interview can be a formal or informal conversation or an exit document that the employee completes.

-“Not surprisingly, employees often are willing to share more information about their experience in working with a company when they are exiting than when they are actively employed.
+“Not surprisingly, employees often are willing to share more information about their experience of working with a company when they are exiting than when they are actively employed.
 The exit interview provides the employer an opportunity to learn what works well at the company and what does not work well, along with learning about any potential legal or other risk management issues on the rise.”

 Says Dianne Crampton, Team Development Coach and Founder of TIGERS Success Series, if you’re taking on the role of HR, make sure the employee has what they need from the company before they exit.